dmarshNAIT/dmarshNAIT.github.io/courses/comp1017/COMP1017_html.markdown

 	```html
 	<img src="img/cats.png" alt="image of two cats sitting on a bench">
 	```
-	> Note: the `alt` text should sufficiently describe the photo to anyone who cannot view it.*
+	> Note: the `alt` text should sufficiently describe the photo to anyone who cannot view it.

 + `<em>` is what makes text appear in *italics*.
-We'll use this sparingly because HTML is meant for content and CSS is where we style.
+We'll use this sparingly because HTML is meant for content and we should use CSS for styling.
 + `<strong>` is what makes text appear **bold**.
-We'll use this sparingly because HTML is meant for content and CSS is where we style.
+We'll use this sparingly because HTML is meant for content and we should use CSS for styling.
 + `<span>` is a non-semantic wrapper, and a **generic container** for any content you want to group together so that you can target it with CSS.
 It's like `<div>` except it doesn't create a new row.

 + The anchor tag (`<a>`) is how we create links.
 This is what it looks like in HTML: